Designing a

 (C) is top, corresponding with the circuit diagram.
 Likewise, with the base (B)

 middle and the emitter (E), bottom.
-The unfilled flat line within my transistor
+Correctly identifying the connections is

 accordingly, noting that a BC547 is an NPN.
 The resulting number displayed on

-the meter’s LCD is the hfe rating for that specific device.
-It’s important to
+the meter’s LCD is the hfe rating for that specific device and it’s important to

-remember that other BC457s may differ!
+remember that other BC457s may differ, owing to manufacture tolerance spread.
 When working, the voltage between base and

 emitter is about 0.65 volts, so between collector and base should be 4.5 minus